VulnPlanet/l3x/README.md

 ## Contact 📧

-All suggestions write to contact contact@vulnplanet.com
+All suggestions write to contact contact@vulnplanet.com or yevhsec1@gmail.com